emstoudenmire/scnumerics/src/index.md

   - state of the art and what is the next frontier (excited states, finite temperature ?)

 - Quantum Monte Carlo (QMC)
-  - what can one do when the wavefunction can not be stored, main idea of stochastic solution and quantum clas
+  - what can one do when the wavefunction can not be stored, main idea of stochastic solutions and quantum-classical mappings
-  - the modern formulation in terms of matrix product states
+  - sign problem
-  - container - how are the wavefunctions stored in practice
+  - container - how are the wavefunctions stored in practice - walkers and determinants
   - correlation functions
-  - connections to entanglement
   - state of the art and what is the next frontier (excited states, finite temperature ?)

 - Dynamical Mean Field Theory (DMFT)
+  - mean field theory and insights from an Ising model
+  - basic principle, self consistency
+  - container - how are the Green's functions stored
+  - practical tips
+  - state of the art and what is the next frontier